wp-plugins/cleverness-to-do-list/readme.txt

 == Changelog ==

+= 3.3.1 =
+* Updated Russian translation from Sergei Zastavnyi
+* Updated Tablesorter jQuery plugin to forked version from http://mottie.github.io/tablesorter/
+* Fixed sorting when getting specific categories
+* Fixed issue with category not being set when using todoadmin and todolist shortcodes together
+* Fixed todo text not being red in admin when priority is set to important
+* Fixed todo text not being grey in admin when priority is set to low
+* Fixed jQuery sorting of Date Added not working after first sorting
+* Fixed dash showing for Date Completed even when field set to not show
+* Fixed date formatting setting width
+* Added filters for front-end progress display
+* Added category attribute to todoadmin to show a specific category

 = 3.3 =
 * Added Slovak translation by Branco [WebHostingGeeks.com](http://webhostinggeeks.com/user-reviews/)
 * Added vertical-align: text-top; to frontend admin table in case theme CSS sets it differently